About Us

 Christina Maggitas

 Growing up in rural south Georgia, Christina Maggitas developed a love for nature at a young age and spent the majority of her formative years outdoors.
-Since first visiting the Great Smoky Mountains with her family as a child, she has always admired the beauty of the Blue Ridge region and spends as much time as she can hiking north Georgia.
-She has a passion for writing and storytelling with the hopes of inspiring others to enjoy the great outdoors.
-Christina is a recent graduate at Kennesaw State University, where she is studied Journalism and Emerging Media.
+Since visiting the Great Smoky Mountains with her family as a child, she has always admired the beauty of the Blue Ridge region and spends as much time as she can hiking in North Georgia.
+She has a passion for writing and storytelling, with the hopes of inspiring others to enjoy the great outdoors.
+Christina studied Journalism and Emerging Media at Kennesaw State University, and now works as the Travel Editor for US News & World Report.